 Tenants’ Rights & Responsibilities in Oregon

-A tenant has the following rights under the laws in Oregon.
+Renters have the following rights under the laws in Oregon.
 The legal right to:

 • Live in a property that abides by Oregon's warranty of habitability.